Hermann Göring: Success on all fronts

 The UK had declared war on Germany on 3 September 1939, the third day of the invasion of Poland.
 In July 1940, Hitler began preparations for an invasion of Britain.
-As part of the plan, the Royal Air Force (RAF) had to be neutralized.
+As part of the plan, the Royal Air Force (RAF) had to be neutralised.
 Bombing raids commenced on British air installations and on cities and centres of industry.
 Göring had by then already announced in a radio speech, "If as much as a single enemy aircraft flies over German soil, my name is Meier!", something that would return to haunt him, when the RAF began bombing German cities on 11 May 1940.
 Though he was confident the Luftwaffe could defeat the RAF within days, Göring, like Admiral Erich Raeder, commander-in-chief of the Kriegsmarine (navy), was pessimistic about the chance of success of the planned invasion (codenamed Operation Sea Lion).
 Göring hoped that a victory in the air would be enough to force peace without an invasion.
-The campaign failed, and Sea Lion was postponed indefinitely on 17 September 1940.
+The campaign failed and Sealion was postponed indefinitely on 17 September 1940.
 After their defeat in the Battle of Britain, the Luftwaffe attempted to defeat Britain via strategic bombing.
 On 12 October 1940 Hitler cancelled Sea Lion due to the onset of winter.
 By the end of the year, it was clear that British morale was not being shaken by the Blitz, though the bombings continued through May 1941.

-Decline on all fronts
+Defeat on all fronts

 In spite of the Molotov–Ribbentrop Pact, signed in 1939, Nazi Germany began Operation Barbarossa—the invasion of the Soviet Union—on 22 June 1941.
 Initially, the Luftwaffe was at an advantage, destroying thousands of Soviet aircraft in the first month of fighting.
 Hitler and his top staff were sure that the campaign would be over by Christmas, and no provisions were made for reserves of men or equipment.
-But, by July, the Germans had only 1,000 planes remaining in operation, and their troop losses were over 213,000 men.
+But, by July, the Germans had only 1,000 planes remaining in operation and their troop losses were over 213,000 men.
 The choice was made to concentrate the attack on only one part of the vast front; efforts would be directed at capturing Moscow.
 After the long, but successful, Battle of Smolensk, Hitler ordered Army Group Centre to halt its advance to Moscow and temporarily diverted its Panzer groups north and south to aid in the encirclement of Leningrad and Kiev.
-The pause provided the Red Army with an opportunity to mobilize fresh reserves; historian Russel Stolfi considers it to be one of the major factors that caused the failure of the Moscow offensive, which was resumed in October 1941 with the Battle of Moscow.
-Poor weather conditions, fuel shortages, a delay in building aircraft bases in Eastern Europe, and overstretched supply lines were also factors.
+The pause provided the Red Army with an opportunity to mobilise fresh reserves; historian Russel Stolfi considers it to be one of the major factors that caused the failure of the Moscow offensive, which was resumed in October 1941 with the Battle of Moscow.
+Poor weather conditions, fuel shortages, a delay in building aircraft bases in Eastern Europe and overstretched supply lines were also factors.
 Hitler did not give permission for even a partial retreat until mid-January 1942; by this time the losses were comparable to those of the French invasion of Russia in 1812.